chris-ostomo/CS-549-Final-Project/README.md

 modify your version, download python 3.10 here: https://www.python.org/downloads/release/python-3100/

 Afterwards, setup your local interpreter with python 3.10, and ensure the previous dependencies are installed.

+## Run the Program

+After all dependencies are downloaded, the program is ready to run!